Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The clues are related to entertainment, which is broad enough to apply to book and movie, creating ambiguity.
-They are not overly specific, creating productive confusion.
+The misinformed clues relate to storytelling and information presentation, which could apply to all options to some extent, but they are slightly more aligned with books.
+The ambiguity is decent but could be stronger.

 ✅ Strengths:
 - Attempt to create ambiguity